 Hatch Chile Mini Cornbread Muffins

-Cornbread lover?
-Make these Hatch Chile Mini Cornbread Muffins, then give Honey Cornbread, Creamed Cornbread Casserole and Honey Jalapeño Cornbread Muffins a try!
+Love homemade cornbread?
+Make these, then give Honey Cornbread, Sweet Cornbread Muffins, Creamed Cornbread Casserole and Honey Jalapeño Cornbread Muffins a try!

 I’d never heard of a Hatch chile, let alone tried one, until we moved to Texas in 2012.